-Seattle Bucket List - 50 Best Things To Do In The Emerald City
+Seattle Bucket List - 50 Things You Must Do In The Emerald City

 1. Space Needle

 The Space Needle is an iconic symbol of Seattle and featured in dozens of movie’s and TV shows such as Frasier, Grey’s Anatomy and Sleepless in Seattle.
 This famous landmark draws visitor’s from around the world and has recently been updated to include an all-glass revolving floor.
 The very first of it’s kind in the world!

 You can combine your Space Needle tickets with other top Seattle attractions to save money.

 Starbucks is the largest coffee house in the world but it first began as a small local roasting house in Seattle back in the late 1970’s.
 Today, coffee lovers turn up in droves to visit the original Starbucks located across the road from Pike Place Market.